 Rot Doctern No. 2.
 If you get caught in a lie for Jesus, never publicly admit that you actually told a lie for Jesus.
 Just deny it without explanation, deny it with an explanation (if possible), avoid the subject entirely, change the subject, or just move on beyond it as quickly as you can.

 Rot Doctern No. 3.
-If you proclaim you are a representative of the Lord and you tell a lie for Jesus enough times over long enough a span of time, your fellow Christian fundamentalists and conservative evangelicals, as well as many people outside the fundie ranks, will come to believe that the lie you are telling is actually the truth.
+If you proclaim you are a representative of the Lord and you tell a lie for Jesus repeatedly over long enough a span of time, your fellow Christian fundamentalists and conservative evangelicals, as well as many people outside the fundie ranks, will come to believe that the lie you are telling is actually the truth.

-I am so sorry to have to say it because one would expect better of people who claim to follow Jesus Christ, but that last item of “Rot Doctern” is a version of the Big Lie concept popularized in Nazi Germany by Dr. Joseph Goebbels, who was Adolf Hitler’s Minister of Public Enlightenment and Propaganda.
+I am so sorry to have to say it because one would expect better of people who claim to follow Jesus Christ, but Rot Doctern No. 3 is a version of the big lie concept applied in the Third Reich by Dr. Joseph Goebbels, who was Adolf Hitler’s Minister of Public Enlightenment and Propaganda.
 The public relations, marketing, and advertising professions in the United States have long recognized the value of the propaganda techniques used by Dr. Goebbels.
-If you doubt me, just ask yourself why that wonderfully advertised Dodge Caravan you bought in 2002 pooped out at 99,000 miles (mine did) while the Honda Odyssey van you are driving now has 250,000 miles on its odometer—and is still going strong.
+If you doubt me, ask yourself why that wonderfully advertised Dodge Caravan you bought in 2002 pooped out at 99,000 miles (mine did) while that Honda Odyssey van you are driving now has 250,000 miles on its odometer—and is still going strong.
 You were lied to repeatedly in advertising propaganda!

 Lie No. 1 – It is illegal for children to pray to Jesus in American public schools.
 This statement is often followed by the desperate and almost tearful plea:

-Prior to 1963, it was technically legal for a Christian fundamentalist public school teacher to stand in front of her class of 40 first graders (all Methodists, Lutherans, Episcopalians, and Pentecostals) and frighten them to death with going to Hell because their evil mommies and daddies had made apostates out of them down at their apostate churches.
+Prior to 1963, it was technically legal for a Christian fundamentalist public school teacher to stand in front of her class of 40 first graders (all Methodists, Lutherans, Episcopalians, and Pentecostals) and tell them they were all going to Hell because their evil mommies and daddies had made apostates out of them down at their apostate churches.
 Of course, that probably did not happen very often because irate parents would have been up in arms about it.
 However, in those days, the people most often offended by attempts at indoctrination and coercion were the parents and children who held tightly to other religious and nonreligious belief systems (Judaism, Buddhism, Hinduism, Islam, Shinto, Native American, Sikh, New Age, atheism, agnosticism, etc.).
 Many of these parents and children were immigrants or the sons and daughters of immigrants.

-So what kind of prayer is illegal in public schools today?
-Public school administrators, teachers, and staff members may not write prayers for students to repeat, order students to pray, or lead them in prayer during the school day.
-In addition, they may not participate in the legal prayers initiated solely by students (because it would look like the school is officially endorsing the prayer), and they may not witness, proselytize, or teach their faith (Christian, Buddhist, Hindu, Muslim, or whatever else) to students.
+As a result of the U.S. Supreme Court ruling in 1963, public school administrators, teachers, and staff members may not write prayers for students to repeat, order students to pray, or lead students in prayer during the school day.
+In addition, they may not participate in the legal prayers initiated solely by students (because it would look like the school is officially sponsoring and endorsing the prayer), and they may not witness, proselytize, or teach their own faith (Christian, Buddhist, Hindu, Muslim, or whatever else) to students.
 The ultimate goal of the U.S. Supreme Court ruling (and related law) was not to chase God out of our public schools, as many fundies have falsely claimed over the years.
-The actual goal was to protect parents and their highly impressionable school children from the unwanted poking of local government noses (public schools) into the private religious affairs of families, thus leaving religion where it should be and where the Bible says it should be—in the hands of parents, their own children, and the houses of worship they support with their tithes and offerings.
+The actual goal was to protect parents and their young, highly impressionable school children from the unwanted poking of local government noses (public schools) into the private religious affairs of families, thus leaving religion where it should be and where the Bible says it should be—in the hands of parents, their own children, and the houses of worship they support with their tithes and offerings.